 3. Grill more vegetables — and fruits.

-Instead of piling meats on the grill, Manella suggests grilling more vegetables, like, zucchini, asparagus, peppers and mushrooms.
+Instead of piling meats on the grill, try grilling more vegetables, like zucchini, asparagus, peppers and mushrooms.

-"I always encourage pairing animal proteins with high amounts of fiber-rich foods, like fruits, vegetables and whole grains,” Manella says.
-"My perfect plate is half vegetables and/or fruits, one quarter meats and one quarter carbs."
+And pair animal proteins with high amounts of fiber-rich foods, like fruits, vegetables and whole grains, where your plate is half vegetables and/or fruits, one quarter meats and one quarter carbs.

 Vegetables don't have the same chemical reaction to high heat that meat does.
 Fruits and vegetables are also naturally packed with antioxidants, vitamins and minerals.
 Choose locally grown options; because they are picked and available at their peak ripeness, they have higher quantity of nutrients when you eat them.